Rank and border rank of Kronecker powers of tensors and Strassen's laser method: Upper bounds for Waring rank and border Waring rank of

 Many steps were accomplished by finding solutions of polynomial equations by nonlinear optimization.
 In each case, this was accomplished using a variant of Newton's method applied to the mapping of variable values to corresponding polynomial values.
 The result of this procedure in each case is limited precision machine floating point numbers.

 First, we attempted to solve the equations describing a Waring rank 17 decomposition of $\tdet_3$ with nonlinear optimization, namely, $\tdet_3 = \sum_{i=1}^{17} (w_i')^{\ot 3}$, where $w_i' \in \CC^{3\times 3}$.
-Instead of finding a solution to working precision, we obtained a sequence of local refinements to an approximate solution where the norm of the defect is slowly converging to to zero, and some of the parameter values are exploding to infinity.
+Instead of finding a solution to working precision, we obtained a sequence of local refinements to an approximate solution where the distance between $\det_3$ and its approximation is slowly converging to zero, and some of the parameter values are exploding to infinity.
 Numerically, these are Waring decompositions of polynomials very close to $\tdet_3$.

 Next, this approximate solution needed to be upgraded to a solution to equation~(\ref{br17definingeqs}).